CoffeeBridge: Bridging Knowledge to the Field

 WP5: Research on historic sources and archives

-Research in the (colonial) archives will allow to ‘recuperate’ knowledge on Robusta coffee kept in archives and grey literature, which can give information on the origin and ‘genetic’ identity of the cultivated Robusta coffee and on the successes and failures of the past.
+Research in the (colonial) archives will allow to ‘recuperate’ knowledge on Robusta coffee kept in archives and grey literature, which can provide information on the origin and ‘genetic’ identity of cultivated Robusta coffee and on past successes and failures.

 Website designed by: